seemaacharya/Assignment-13-Text-Mining-Webscrapping/README.md

-# Assignment-13-Amazon reviews Webscrapping using BeautifulSoup
+# Assignment-13-Amazon reviews webscrapping using BeautifulSoup

 For this project, I have selected randomly a product from amazon that is Nike Running Shoes.